 - Budget: $3.00-$10.00

 - Splurge: $35-$100+

 IS CHINA SAFE FOR FEMALE TRAVELERS?

 Safety is a concern for most people traveling to China.
 Pick-pocketing, bag-snatching and other scams to take advantage of tourists are common.
 Female travelers should take care to dress appropriately and be extra careful when walking alone or at night.
 Some parts of China are dangerous so do your research before you go and avoid these places.
-Based on many years of solo travel in Asia I would never leave home without travel insurance and recommend checking out the travel insurance plan that World Nomads can offer you a few weeks before your China trip.
+Based on many years of solo travel in East Asia I would never leave home without travel insurance and recommend checking out the travel insurance plan that World Nomads can offer you a few weeks before your China trip.